 (7) The first and any other case management conference may be held even if, at the time of the case management conference, not all parties to the case have been served with the originating process or have entered appearances.

 [Rule 18 inserted: Gazette 16 Aug 2017 p.
-4404-6.]
+4404-6; amended: SL 2022/74 r.
+15.]

 19. Powers of case manager at case management conferences for cases not on CMC List